Home / Articles

 If you want one best all-around recommendation, start with the iClever BTH12.
 It balances safety, comfort, travel practicality, and cost better than anything else in this category right now.

-If you fly often and want fewer compromises, go with Puro BT2200 Plus.
+If you fly often and want fewer compromises, go with Puro Sound Labs Kids Wireless Headphones.
 If you want the smartest parent move per dollar, carry JLab wired backups no matter what your main pair is.

 Travel with kids will never be perfectly calm.
 But with the right headphones and a backup plan, it gets dramatically more manageable.
 And if that buys you 30 quiet minutes to drink coffee and stare out an airplane window like a functioning adult, that's a win.